damc/detecting-hallucinations/tests/results.md

 Additional info:
 1. The bias can be the result of the prompt (with a different prompt, there might be no bias or a different bias).
-2. The bias can be probably solved by adjusting the confidence.
+2. The bias can be probably solved by adjusting the confidence, with the knowledge of the bias.